I used to drink a lot of juices and sodas, but that changed as I have tried to reduce my sugar intake. Now I drink flavored water instead.

 No artificial sweeteners; tastes like an infusion

-Strawberry kiwi flavor
+Strawberry kiwi flavor is amazing

 Easy to find while traveling

 10 Best Flavored Water Brands